 How are Ozone Generators Measured?

-If you want the basics on who ozone generators are measured, I am going to make to as simple as possible for everyone.
+If you want the basics on how ozone generators are measured, I am going to make to as simple as possible for everyone.
 There is a lot of hype about ozone generators and the amount of ozone they produce.
-You will see some small ozone generators that skillfully hide their output behind model numbers and claims of what they can do.
-But if the unit is under 10,000 mg/hr of true output, they are worthless for serious applications.
+You will see some small ozone generators that skillfully hide their output behind model numbers and bold claims of what they can do.
+But if the unit is under 10,000 mg/hr of true output, they are nearly worthless for serious applications.

 Small ozone generators make big claims to treat 4000-5000 sq ft, but that is a very skewed opinion.
 Smaller machines will eventually tell you that a serious problem will take 12, 24, and 48 hours of treatment to resolve.
 These machines quickly run down or wear out their ozone output and become useless.

 Here is the best way to understand ozone treatments.
 Let first deal with Ozone Output or Power:

 Ozone output should be looked at as horsepower for a car or the diameter of a hose.
 32,000 mg/hr is the same as 32 G/hr (milligrams and grams), which tells you its power is 32,000.
 This is the amount or volume of ozone the ozone generator delivers in an hour.
 The cubic volume of the house or room would be like the distance a car must travel or water needed to fill a pool.
-So, they more milligrams or grams of output, they quicker the job will be done.
+So, they more milligrams or grams of output, the quicker the job will be done.
 Yes, a half-inch hose will eventually fill the pool, but a 6-inch house will fill it many times faster.

 So, a moped is able to travel a 1000 miles, but an eight-cylinder car will do it faster ... and better.

 The level of SATURATION is measured in PPM (parts per million), (not mg/hr meaning the output of the unit).
 For example, a 5000 mg/hr machine in a closet is fine because there is a small volume to treat.
 But, in a normal house, it cannot raise the PPM above 6-7 PPM.
 Claims of shock ozone are unrealistic but good for website hype.